 Marketplace extensions and custom controls

 There are several extensions available from the Marketplace that provide rollup.
 Here are a few that may support your needs:

-You can use the Analytics Service, the reporting platform for VSTS, to answer quantitative questions about your projects.
+You can use the Analytics Service to answer quantitative questions about your projects.
 With this service, you can add Analytics widgets to your dashboard.
 Or, you can create additional reports using Power BI.

 Several OOB reports provide rollup.
 Here's an example of rollup of completed and remaining work that the Stories Overview report provides.
 This report is part of the default TFS Agile process template.